AnaheimCrowdsDisneyland Strategy, 2026

 How we keep forecasts grounded

-• We track school break timing across major feeder regions (Southern California, Arizona, Utah).
+• We track school break timing across major travel markets like Southern California, Arizona, and Utah.

-• We track Disneyland’s ticket pricing tiers as a demand signal.
+• We track Disneyland ticket pricing tiers as one clue about demand.

 • We watch major Anaheim convention weeks that affect hotels, restaurants, and security flow.